-I wonder sometimes, when was my first realization there’s something wrong with me?
+I wonder sometimes, when was my first realization there was something wrong with me?
 Could it have been when I was 6 or 7 and my parents brought me to that weird doctor’s office (though calling it a Doctor’s office is a stretch) and let him put suction cups connected to some weird machine all over my chest, neck, face and forehead, and tell me to go to sleep?
 Only I couldn’t go to sleep.
 What the hell was that all about?

 Could it have been my first go round in 3rd grade when my teacher had literally built walls around my desk so I couldn’t see or interact with the other kids?
 My parents were none too happy when they came into open house and found my desk cordoned off like solitary confinement in some prison.